-Honors Track: Music Majors: Music (Instrumental) and Secondary Education Thesis Title: Music-Based Video Games In The Music Classroom Thesis Advisors: Dr. Lauren Fowler-Calisto and Dr. Payton MacDonald
+Honors Track: Music Major: Music Education

+Thesis Title: Music-Based Video Games In The

+Music Classroom

+Thesis Advisor: Dr. Lauren Fowler-Calisto and

+Dr. Payton MacDonald

-The purpose of this study is to evaluate the influence of music-based video games in a music classroom setting, as well as studying the direct impact these video-games have on rhythmic ability.
+The purpose of this study is to evaluate the influence of music -based video games in a music classroom setting, as well as studying the direct impact these video-games have on rhythmic ability.
 With the rise of technology and dependency of entertainment in this form, the modern gamification of teaching segments and lessons is a fast-rising subject, presenting new learning opportunities for teachers and students alike.
 There are a number of benefits when including video-games as a basis for music lessons, ranging from increased engagement, enjoyment, and participation, to the immersive environment video games provide.
 Virtual Reality (VR) is a moving force in the entertainment and technology industry.
 Dimensions of telepresence such as the three-dimensional display, the surround sound environment, and many more, give users a heightened sense of immersion.
 Technology is also heavily mandated by many school districts.
 It would be in the learners' and educators' best interests to familiarize themselves with the latest and most modern forms of technology there is.
 Using this knowledge and the findings from this study, readers will be able to utilize music-based video games in a music classroom setting.
 Outcomes and effects of music-based video games in a classroom setting will be studied and researched in respect to the effectiveness of engagement, and influence on rhythmic ability.
-While providing a distinctive yet exciting experience for the students, music-based video games incorporated correctly into the classroom will engage immerse students in the field of music.
+While providing a distinctive yet exciting experience for the students, music-based video games incorporated correctly sors in a community that brings together students' academic, residential, social, and cultural experiences.
+The Honors College offers a rigorous curriculum with a challenging array of courses, seminars, and co-curricular activities, along with faculty and staff mentors who offer support throughout a student's college career.